pawatsethaput/OpenBank/REST-API-V1.4.5.md

-**Developers: This feature is not currently available on the sandboxs!**
+**Developers: This page specifies a Transfers approach that is work in progress.
+It is not currently available on the sandboxes!**

 This is work in progress in this branch: https://github.com/OpenBankProject/OBP-API/tree/challenge_payments

-**Developers: This feature is not currently available on the sandboxs!**
+**Developers: This feature is not currently available on the sandboxes!**

 <a name="payments"></a>